VincentK1991/COVID19_QnA_BERT/README.md

 6. [Dash-plotly](https://plotly.com/dash/)
 This library provides an interactive web app, similar to Flask but abstracts away a lot of low-level work.
 Mostly it is good for dashboard and interactive web app.

+# Appendix
+1. The dataset folder includes the zip file of half database.
+This is because the whole database is too big to be included here.
+However, the raw data be found on the Kaggle website.
+One will have to go through the processing steps laid out here.

+2. The Dash web app is default to http://localhost:5000 but it could be set to other ports.
+In case of deployment, this will be the url provided by the cloud services.